juniperfdel/Satellite-Calculator/README.md

 These scripts uses features from the `typing` module which was introduced in python 3.7, so that is the minimum python version required to run this script.

 ## HDF5 Note
-If you calculate the positions of the satellite and place them inside an HDF5 file as individual tables, one for each culmination or day (depending on the script).
+If any script calculates the positions of a satellite, it will place those positions inside an individual table in an HDF5 file.
+Each table corresponds to a culmination or day (depending on the script).
 Each table is referenced by a key which is the time of the first element in [ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601) The [wikipedia page for HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) has a list of languages which have HDF5 parsers for them already written.

 ## Dependencies
 * tqdm